rheos/hoe-coin-docs/faq.md

 ### Where does the money go?

-- Trading fees help fund GrowOperative
+- Trading fees help fund a real-world initiative focused on local food system resilience
 - LP fees go back into the $HOE pool
 - No private team dumps — all allocations are transparent and vested